dladams/vdcoldbox/README.md

 ### CRP1 bottom data

-The following can be used to study single events in the CRP1 bottom data, here event 5 in run 11990.
+The following can be used to generate performance plots for single events in the CRP1 bottom data, here event 5 in run 11990.
 They generate event displays and metric vs. channel plots for one event respectively with no CNR, unweighted CNR and rawRMS-weighted CNR::
 <pre>
-./doOneEvent vdbproc 11990 5
+./doOneEvent vdb1proc 11990 5
-./doOneEvent vdbproc-cnr 11990 5
+./doOneEvent vdb1proc-cnr 11990 5
-./doOneEvent vdbproc-cnrw 11990 5
+./doOneEvent vdb1proc-cnrw 11990 5
 </pre>

 Note the first argument in these commands is the base name of the fcl file in the local directory (e.g. vdbproc.fcl).